We offer many options for birth control, and can help you choose the one that suits you best.

-Preventing pregnancy has come a long way.
-Women’s Care believes that all women deserve contraception that is individualized for their particular needs.
-We are happy to see you at our Eugene/Springfield offices to discuss the many options available.
+Pregnancy prevention has come a long way.
+At Women’s Care, we believe that all women deserve contraception that is individualized for their particular needs.
+We are happy to see you at our Eugene/Springfield offices to discuss the variety of birth control options available.

 Learn more about condom effectiveness.

-Progesterone-only Pill / “Minipill”: The “Minipill” contains only progesterone.
-(As opposed to combination pills which contain estrogen and progesterone.)
+The “Minipill” contains only progesterone.
+(As opposed to combination pills, which contain estrogen and progesterone.)
 This type of birth control pill is safe to take for women with certain medical conditions that preclude estrogen-containing birth control pills.
-It is also safe to take while breast feeding, and doesn’t decrease a new mom’s milk supply.
-It is important to remember to take the pill the same time every day.
-It is less effective than the traditional, combination oral contraceptive pill, so it might not be the best option for every woman.
+It is also safe to take while breast feeding, and does not decrease a new mother’s milk supply.
+It is important to take the pill at the same time every day.
+This option is less effective than the traditional combination oral contraceptive pill, so it may not be the best option for every woman.

-IUDs: Intrauterine devices, or IUDs, provide safe, extremely effective (over 99%), reversible contraception for women who want to delay childbearing.
+Intrauterine devices, or IUDs, provide safe, extremely effective (over 99%), reversible contraception for women who want to delay childbearing.
 It is important to remember to be in a monogamous relationship when using the IUD.
 Contracting certain pelvic infections like Gonorrhea or Chlamydia with an IUD in place can increase the risk of a severe pelvic infection.
 There are 2 types of IUDs.
 IUDs can be used safely in women who have not been pregnant.
 Talk to your Women’s Care provider to see if you are a good candidate for an IUD.